 While the current season remains on hiatus, there is no time like the present to start looking ahead to next year.
 Over the next several weeks, we'll take a look at the cap situation for all 31 NHL clubs, including restricted free agents, unrestricted free agents and even potential buyouts.
 Then, we'll play a little armchair General Manager by providing our recommendations for how we would approach the upcoming 2020-21 campaign if we were running the club.

 In our most recent Twitter poll, the Carolina Hurricanes finally finished above last place and will be the first Metropolitan team featured.

 2020-21 Cap Situation

-The Coyotes currently have 10 forwards, six defensemen and two goaltenders under contract for next season at a price tag of $79,990,000, though that includes $5.275 million which will turn into cap space thanks to LTIR savings from Marian Hossa.
-Assuming a flat cap of $81.5 million, this leaves the club with $6,785,000 in salary cap space and six spots under the 23-man roster to fill.
+The Hurricanes currently have 10 forwards, five defensemen and two goaltenders under contract for next season at a price tag of $70,017,333 and will also be on the hook for $2,333,333 from Alexander Semin's 2015 buyout.
+Assuming a flat cap of $81.5 million, this leaves the club with $9,149,334 in cap space and six spots under the 23-man roster to fill.